LaMarr Woodley

-Early years
+Early life

 Woodley was born and raised in Saginaw, Michigan.
 While in high school, Woodley teamed with former Detroit Lions wide receiver Charles Rogers and former Chicago Bulls point guard Anthony Roberson on Saginaw High School's football team in 1999 to win Michigan's Division II state championship.

 Considered a five-star recruit by Rivals.com, Woodley was listed as the third best inside linebacker in the nation in 2003.